chiragjaiswar0814/Stealth-Crypt/README.md

 - **Shredding limits.** Multi-pass overwrite helps on traditional HDDs.
 On SSDs with wear leveling and TRIM, forensic recovery may still be possible; this tool reduces casual recovery, not nation-state forensic guarantees.
 - **Local use only.** This tool is intended for offline, local file protection—not for network transport protocols or key exchange.

-## License

-See repository license file if provided.